Beautiful Fairytale Castles in South Germany - Bavaria & Rhineland Road Trip

 Hohenzollern Castle (Burg Hohenzollern)

-If I had to choose a castle with THE BEST entry, then this Fairytale Castle would wipe the floor clean with the others.
+If I had to choose a castle with THE BEST entry, then this fairytale castle would wipe the floor clean with the others.
 Once through the main gate, you’ll have a spiralling, pretzel-like walk to the main courtyard.
 The spiral goes under archways, through an undercover section, looping around and around, finally up to the second gate.
-It really is pretty amazing.

 Baumwipfelpfad Schwarzwald in Bad Wildbad

-If I had more time here, this would be a great area to walk some of the trails, but my time constraint meant I was only going to be able to do the tree canopy walk.
-The main entry is 10 Euro, which sounds quite a lot to walk through some trees, BUT then you think about the logistics of constructing this place in the forest, it’s probably justifiable.
-It was nice to get out of the car and stretch my legs in the beautiful surroundings, plus the smell of the pine trees was worth it.
+If I had more time here, this would be a great area to walk some of the trails.
+The trails are free to do, however, it’s 11 Euro, to do the canopy and tower walk.
+After so much driving, it was nice to get out of the car and stretch my legs in the beautiful surroundings, plus the aroma of the pine trees all around was so refreshing.

-The relatively flat Tree-Top walk has lots of fun interactive things for kids and a couple of alternate routes where to can scramble over a rope ladder and balance your way across over wobbling platforms.
+The relatively flat tree-top walk has lots of fun interactive things for kids (and adults) including alternative routes where you can scramble over rope ladders and wobbling platforms.
 The pièce de résistance is the great big spiral structure, which climbs up to a height of 40m, well above the tree-tops to give a 360 view of the stunning Black Forrest landscape and surrounding regions; the Swabian Alb, Rhine Valley and on a good day it boasts the Swiss Alps!

 The inner child in you won’t be able to resist the spiral tunnel slide which runs down the centre of the structure.
 The slide is 50m meters in length, and on the hessian mat you are given, it picks up quite a bit of speed.
 It’s an additional 2 Euro to ride the slide it but certainly worth every cent!